harry-pm/TFL-train-lines/README.md

 - As a user I would like a colour theme that relates to the colour of the train line of which I am searching.

-- As a user I would like the page to update regualrly if I leave the page idel.
+- As a user I would like the page to update regualrly if I leave the page idle.

 - As a user I would like to be able to see when the information was last updated